cesanta/mongoose-os-docs/userguide/advanced-c.md

 }
 ```

+The `mgos_dht.h` file comes from the `dht` library that we have included to our app.
+In order to find out its documentation and API, navigate to
+"API Reference" -> "Drivers" -> "DHT temp sensor".
+This should bring you to
+[this page - DHT temp sensor](/docs/api/drivers/dht.md).
+Similarly, you can find
+out about any other library.

 ## Build the app and test sensor reading

 Connect DHT sensor to pin 5.
 The sensor itself has following pins: